H4n-uL/NVMe-Rust/README.md

     // You can get the block size and count of the namespace let _disk_size = namespace.total_size();

-    // Should not be larger than controller_data.max_transfer_size const TEST_LENGTH: usize = 524288;
+    // Should not be larger than data.max_transfer_size const TEST_LENGTH: usize = 524288;

     // Create a 4096 byte aligned read buffer